hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Project[name]
   IndexScan[person, index]
 ```
-With MEMO, the plan is first copied into the search space:
+With the MEMO, the plan is first copied into the search space:
 ```
 G1
   G2